daijifeng001/MNC/README.md

 By Jifeng Dai, Kaiming He, Jian Sun

-This python version is implemented by [Haozhi Qi](https://github.com/Oh233) when he was an intern at Microsoft Research.
+This python version is re-implemented by [Haozhi Qi](https://github.com/Oh233) when he was an intern at Microsoft Research.

 ### Introduction